Louis J. Sebille: Korean War

 With the outbreak of the Korean War on June 25, 1950, the United Nations voted to send troops into South Korea to aid it against the North Korean Army to prevent the country from collapsing.
 Sebille's unit was among those sent to assist the UN ground forces operating in Korea.
 By the end of July, the US had shipped a large number of aircraft of all types to Korea.
-On July 30, the Far East Air Forces had 890 planes; 626 F-80s and 264 F-51s (previously designated P-51 until 1947) but only 525 of them were in units and available and ready for combat.
+On July 30, the Far East Air Forces had 890 planes—626 F-80s and 264 F-51s (previously designated P-51 until 1947)—but only 525 of them were in units and available and ready for combat.

-Early in the war, these aircraft were used primarily to conduct raids and gather intelligence on North Korean ground targets, focused on disrupting North Korean supply to the front lines.
-However, as soon as UN forces retreated to Pusan Perimeter following the Battle of Taejon, the Naval aircraft were immediately re purposed for close-air support and airstrikes against North Korean ground troops on the front.
-These missions were significantly more risky and the aircraft suffered much higher losses due to North Korean ground fire.
-On August 1, Sebille and his squadron moved to Ashiya Air Field and began conducting missions in support of the ground forces in Korea.
+Early in the war, these aircraft were used primarily to conduct raids and gather intelligence on North Korean ground targets, focused on disrupting supplies to the front lines.
+However, as soon as UN forces retreated to the Pusan Perimeter following the Battle of Taejon, the Naval aircraft were immediately reassigned to close-air support and airstrikes against North Korean ground troops on the front.
+These were significantly more risky missions, and the aircraft suffered much higher losses due to North Korean ground fire.
+On August 1, Sebille and his squadron moved to Ashiya Air Field and began conducting ground-support missions.
 By August 5, Sebille had accrued over 3,000 hours of flying time over the course of his career.
-During this time, the 67th Fighter-Bomber Squadron operated primarily out of Ashiya but also used airfields at Taegu and Pusan.
+The 67th Fighter-Bomber Squadron operated primarily out of Ashiya, but also used airfields at Taegu and Pusan.